KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 * A Seed can be used to create the key see examples in: [Emtrust], [SeedQuest] and [DCM],
 * WebAuthn dual PRF function that takes two salts are returns two keys, use that with 2FA to get decrytption key for user secret.
 * OpenID Moderna Account forward spec OpenID Connect Account Porting https://openid.net/specs/openid-connect-account-porting-1_0.html also requires a trusted server.
-* Include the WebAuthn credentialID in the did document as part of bootstraping info.
+* Include the WebAuthn credentialID in the did document as part of bootstrapping info.
 Only the person with the authenticator would be able to decrypt the user secrets into the wallet.
-(John Bradely)
+(John Bradley)
 * A collection of pictures (or phrases) could be presented to the user until the key data was fully recovered.
 (No small number of matches would suffice.)
 One example is [Fuzzy Vault].
 * A set of biometric data can be used to grant access as described in [Horcrux].
 * A new key could be generated and bound to the user's ID.
 This would require assistance from a trusted server as well as some helper authentication factors.

 The following helper functions can be used to enable recovery when a trusted server approach is chosen.
 * A FIDO / Web AuthN key is created on a key fob that can be used to initialize the user's identity on any device.
-* A QR could could be used to provide the secret information to unlock the user's secrets.
+* A QR could be used to provide the secret information to unlock the user's secrets.

 ### 5.x Persistent User ID